coffee-proj/.github/profile/README.md

 # Hi there 👋

-The Coffee Project is an ecosystem of fault-tolerant, resilient, efficient, and scalable services designed using modern technologies and patterns.
-Our goal is to provide a robust framework for developing and deploying IT services that can easily adapt to changing requirements and scale with user demands.
+The Coffee Project is an ecosystem of scalable, flexible and reliable services developed using modern technologies and patterns.

+Our goal is to create a framework and tools for the easy development and deployment of services that will meet user requirements, as well as develop our own products based on this.

 ## Coffee products